mkhateri/EMSR/README.md

 # No-Clean-Reference Electron Microscopy Super-Resolution: Application to Electron Microscopy

-This repository contains the official implementation of **Electron Microscopy Image Super-Resolution (EMSR)** — a deep-learning framework for reconstructing high-resolution (HR) 3D electron microscopy from noisy low-resolution (LR) acquisitions, without requiring clean ground truth.
+This repository contains the official implementation of **Electron Microscopy Image Super-Resolution (EMSR)** — a deep-learning framework for reconstructing high-resolution (HR) 3D electron microscopy volumes from noisy low-resolution (LR) acquisitions, **without requiring any clean ground-truth data**.

-EMSR is designed for **large-field-of-view EM imaging** and enables high-quality, scalable SR in realistic EM acquisition scenarios.
+EMSR is designed for **large–field-of-view EM imaging**, enabling high-quality and scalable SR reconstruction in realistic EM acquisition scenarios.

 ---

-# Super-Resolution Results
+# Super-Resolution Results from EMSR

-The following examples demonstrate the performance of EMSR on realistic electron microscopy data.
+The examples below demonstrate the performance of EMSR on challenging real-world EM data.

 <table>
   <tr>